- Beads: Choose beads of your choice, such as wood, plastic, glass, or acrylic beads. Make sure they have a hole big enough for your wire or cord.

 - Plastic/Acrylic: These beads are lighter and often cheaper than glass.
 They come in a wide range of colors and styles.

-- Consider the size of the beads in relation to the overall look you want to achieve.
+Size: Consider the size of the beads about the overall look you want to achieve.
 Large beads make a bold statement, while smaller beads can provide a more delicate look.

-- Select hues that work well with the room’s overall colour scheme.
-You can make a bright, multicoloured design or opt for a monochromatic style.
+Color: Select hues that work well with the room’s overall color scheme.
+You can make a bright, multicolored design or opt for a monochromatic style.

 Tip: To see how the beads will appear when put together into curtains, it can be helpful to make a sample or look at images of projects that are similar before making a final decision.
 The ideal beads will ultimately rely on your particular design objectives and personal taste.